mobucheeri/eda_repo/README.md

 # Project 2: Exploratory Data Analysis (EDA)
-## Burnout Risk Assessment of Mid-Career Employees at GlobalWorks
+## Wellbeing and Retention Patterns at GlobalWorks

 **Consultant:** Mohamed Bucheeri
-**Client:** GlobalWorks
+**Client:** GlobalWorks (fictional)
 **Role:** People Data Analytics Consultant (External)
 **Industry:** Legal Operations, Compliance Services, and Audit Risk Management

+## Introduction
+This project examines GlobalWorks’ HR, engagement, and training data to understand how employee wellbeing varies across the organisation.
+The analysis focuses on engagement, satisfaction, and work–life balance, and explores how these patterns differ across divisions and relate to employee exit behaviour.

+*GlobalWorks is a fictional organisation, and the dataset used in this project is synthetic and adapted for educational purposes.*

 ## Problem Statement
-GlobalWorks has seen a decline in engagement, satisfaction, and work-life balance scores among employees with 2–5 years of tenure, a 1,204-person cohort representing 40.2% of the workforce.
-Leadership wants to understand whether these declines signal early-stage burnout and which groups are most affected.

-### Executive Summary
-This project explores early indicators of burnout among GlobalWorks’ mid-career employees with 2–5 years of tenure, a 1,204-person cohort representing more than 40% of the workforce.
-Using HR records, engagement surveys, training data, and recruitment information, the analysis builds a clear picture of wellbeing pressures that may be contributing to declining engagement and operational strain across key legal, audit, and compliance functions.

-The exploratory work focused on creating clean, consistent datasets, generating descriptive statistics, and examining relationships between sentiment, tenure, and training participation.
-Visualisations were used to identify departments with lower sentiment and to highlight employees showing multiple early-risk markers.
-These findings provide leadership with an evidence-based view of where burnout vulnerability is emerging and where targeted wellbeing or development interventions may help strengthen retention and performance.
+GlobalWorks has observed large differences in employee wellbeing across divisions, with engagement and work–life balance scores ranging from very low to strong.
+These uneven patterns have raised concerns about reduced wellbeing in certain divisions and potential links to workforce stability.

 ## Project Aim
-The aim of this project is to analyse HR records, engagement surveys, and training data to identify early indicators of burnout among mid-career employees and highlight where risks are most concentrated.
-The analysis will support leadership in prioritising targeted interventions to improve wellbeing and retention.
+To analyse wellbeing patterns across the organisation, with a focus on how engagement, satisfaction, and work–life balance vary across divisions and how these sentiment indicators relate to employee exit behaviour.

+## EDA Objectives
+1. Summarise overall engagement, satisfaction, and work–life balance across the workforce.
+2. Compare wellbeing across divisions to identify areas with notably higher or lower sentiment.
+3. Analyse training duration, cost, and completion patterns across employees.
+4. Examine whether engagement, satisfaction, and work–life balance differ between active and exited employees.
+5. Build a small predictive model to test whether sentiment indicators are associated with exit behaviour.
+6. Highlight divisions or workforce segments that may require targeted wellbeing or retention support.

+## Executive Summary
+This analysis provides an evidence-based view of wellbeing and retention patterns across GlobalWorks.
+The data shows that wellbeing levels differ significantly across divisions, and several teams display both lower wellbeing and higher exit rates.
+These patterns suggest that retention challenges are linked most strongly to divisional environments rather than organisation-wide issues.

+Key findings include:
+- Wellbeing scores vary widely across divisions, confirming uneven employee experience.
+- Divisions with lower work–life balance and satisfaction tend to have higher exit rates.
+- Training patterns do not show major differences between active and exited employees.
+- A simple predictive model indicates that work–life balance and satisfaction are the strongest sentiment-based predictors of employee exit behaviour.
+- A small set of divisions emerges as clear priorities for targeted support.

 ## Motivation
-Burnout is a growing concern in professional services, where sustained workloads and regulatory expectations place ongoing pressure on employees.
-Mid-career staff are particularly at risk as they balance increasing responsibility with limited progression opportunities, making declines in engagement or satisfaction especially costly for performance and retention.

-Understanding these pressures through data allows organisations to identify early warning signs before they affect wider business outcomes.
-This project provides GlobalWorks with an evidence-based view of where burnout risk may be emerging and how targeted interventions can support wellbeing and continuity across critical teams.
+Employee wellbeing is a central factor in workforce stability.
+In regulated and operationally intensive environments, uneven workload pressures can create significant differences in employee experience across teams.
+Understanding these patterns through data enables organisations to identify where support is most needed, improve retention, and strengthen operational continuity.

 ## Audience
-This analysis is intended for GlobalWorks’ senior leadership team, which has responsibility for workforce strategy, employee wellbeing, and retention.
-The findings are also relevant to HR business partners, learning and development teams, and operational managers who work closely with mid career employees across legal, audit, and compliance functions.
-The results are presented in a clear and accessible format so that non technical decision makers can use the insights to inform practical and targeted interventions.
+This analysis is designed for:
+- Senior leadership focusing on workforce strategy and retention
+- HR and People Operations teams
+- Learning and Development teams
+- Divisional managers responsible for workload, employee support, and team climate

+All insights are presented in a clear and accessible format for non-technical decision-makers.

 ## Data Sources
-This project uses four internal datasets provided by GlobalWorks.
-These datasets contain HR records, employee sentiment data, professional development activity, and applicant background information.
-Together they support a structured review of sentiment trends, tenure characteristics, and training patterns among mid-career employees.
+The project uses four synthetic datasets based on a fictional company scenario.
+These datasets support a structured review of sentiment trends, training activity, and exit behaviour.

-- **`employee_data.csv`**
-  Contains HR information including employee identifiers, job titles, business units, department categories, employment status, and start and exit dates.
-It is used to calculate tenure and to segment employees by organisational structure.

-- **`employee_engagement_survey_data.csv`**
-  Includes engagement, satisfaction, and work-life balance scores linked to employee IDs.
-It is used to assess sentiment levels and to identify potential early indicators of burnout.

-- **`training_and_development_data.csv`**
-  Provides details on training activity, including programme names, training types, duration, outcomes, and costs.
-It is used to examine development patterns and the relationship between training exposure and sentiment indicators.

-- **`recruitment_data.csv`**
-  Contains applicant information such as education, experience, desired salary, and application status.
-It is included for general context but is not a central part of the burnout analysis.
+- **`employee_data.csv`**: Core HR information such as division, department, job title, dates, and employment status.
+- **`employee_engagement_survey_data.csv`**: Engagement, satisfaction, and work–life balance survey scores.
+- **`training_and_development_data.csv`**: Training duration, outcome, and cost for each employee.
+- **`recruitment_data.csv`**: Applicant data included for context only.

 ## Methodology
-The analysis followed a structured workflow that began with consolidating the four internal datasets provided by GlobalWorks.
-Once the data was imported, initial checks were carried out to confirm that identifiers were consistent, date fields were correctly formatted, and categorical variables were labelled in a uniform way.
-After this review, the datasets were cleaned, aligned by employee ID, and merged into a single analytical table that allowed sentiment, tenure, and training variables to be examined together.

-Descriptive statistics were produced to establish an initial understanding of engagement, satisfaction, work life balance, tenure distribution, and training participation.
-Visualisations were then created to explore relationships between these variables and to highlight departments and business units where sentiment scores were lower.
-Additional engineered variables were introduced, such as tenure groups and burnout flags, to support the identification of employees who displayed more than one early warning indicator.
+The project follows a structured and reproducible EDA workflow:

+1. **Import and inspect datasets** to assess structure, missingness, and identifier consistency.
+2. **Clean and standardise fields**, including column names, date formats, and categorical labels.
+3. **Merge datasets** into a single employee-level analytical table.
+4. **Engineer key variables**, such as exit flags, sentiment averages, and training exposure metrics.
+5. **Conduct EDA** using visual and descriptive techniques to understand sentiment distribution, divisional differences, and exit patterns.
+6. **Model exit behaviour** using a simple logistic regression, focusing on sentiment variables.
+7. **Identify priority divisions** requiring targeted support based on combined evidence.
+8. **Develop conclusions and recommendations** for organisational decision-making.

 ## Workflow Summary
-1. Imported all datasets and reviewed their structure.
+1. Loaded and inspected datasets.
-2. Standardised column names, ID fields, date formats, and category labels.
+2. Standardised column names and identifiers.
-3. Cleaned missing values and resolved inconsistencies across datasets.
+3. Cleaned missing data and parsed date fields.
-4. Merged HR, engagement, and training data into a unified analytical table.
+4. Merged HR, engagement, and training data.
-5. Produced descriptive statistics for sentiment, training, and tenure measures.
-6. Created engineered variables to support deeper analysis.
-7. Generated visualisations to highlight departments with lower sentiment.
-8. Flagged employees showing multiple early burnout indicators.
-9. Prepared results for interpretation and reporting.
+5. Created engineered features such as exit flags and sentiment averages.
+6. Analysed wellbeing patterns across the organisation.
+7. Examined training outcomes and their relationship to exit status.
+8. Modelled sentiment’s predictive power for exit behaviour.
+9. Identified divisions requiring targeted support.

 ## EDA Objectives
-1. Measure baseline engagement, satisfaction, and work-life balance using descriptive statistics for the 2–5-year tenure cohort.
+1. Summarise overall engagement, satisfaction, and work–life balance across the workforce.
-2. Assess data quality by checking identifier alignment, missing values, and typing consistency across HR, survey, and training datasets.
-3. Compare sentiment scores across departments and job functions to identify low-sentiment groups.
-4. Analyse how sentiment varies across the 2–5-year tenure range.
-5. Evaluate training participation and outcomes, and test their association with sentiment indicators.
-6. Flag employees who meet multiple early-risk conditions such as low sentiment, reduced work-life balance, limited training, or long time in role.
-7. Compare business units to identify whether structural workload patterns align with higher burnout-risk indicators.
+2. Compare wellbeing across divisions to identify areas with notably higher or lower sentiment.
+3. Analyse training duration, cost, and completion patterns across employees.
+4. Examine whether engagement, satisfaction, and work–life balance differ between active and exited employees.
+5. Build a small predictive model to test whether sentiment indicators are associated with exit behaviour.
+6. Highlight divisions or workforce segments that may require targeted wellbeing or retention support.

 ## File Directory
 project-2-burnout-eda/